Lightning-AI/pytorch-lightning/docs/source/common/test_set.rst

 .. warning::

-    It is recommended to test with ``Trainer(devices=1)`` since distributed strategies such as DDP uses :class:`~torch.utils.data.distributed.DistributedSampler` internally, which replicates some samples to make sure all devices have same batch size in case of uneven inputs.
+    It is recommended to test with ``Trainer(devices=1)`` since distributed strategies such as DDP use :class:`~torch.utils.data.distributed.DistributedSampler` internally, which replicates some samples to make sure all devices have same batch size in case of uneven inputs.
 This is helpful to make sure benchmarking for research papers is done the right way.